Maximum Entropy Differential Dynamic Programming: Maximum Entropy DDP

-Note that the update rules for $\bar{V}, V_x$ and $V_{xx}$ are exactly the same as in vanilla DDP, with the only difference being the addition of the $V_{H}$ term, which results from the Shannon entropy of a Gaussian distribution and approaches $0$ as $\alpha \to 0$.
+\end{restatable} \begin{remark} Note that the update rules for $\bar{V}, V_x$ and $V_{xx}$ are exactly the same as in vanilla DDP.
+The only difference here is the addition of the $V_{H}$ term due to the additional entropy regularization.
+Consequently, this term can be ignored if the $V(x)$ is not needed.
+This term disappears as $\alpha \to 0$ when the problem reverts to the vanilla case. \end{remark} We refer the readers to \Cref{app:proof:meddp_pol_val} in \cite{so2021maximum} for a proof of \cref{lemma:me_ddp:pol_val}.